coreboot/coreboot/Documentation/arch/riscv/index.md

-# RISCV architecture documentation
+# RISC-V architecture documentation

-This section contains documentation about coreboot on RISCV architecture.
+This section contains documentation about coreboot on RISC-V architecture.

 ## Mode usage
 All stages run in M mode.